Samuel Marinus Zwemer: Legacy

-As a result of his direct pioneering work, four mission stations had been set up, and though only small in number, ‘the converts showed unusual courage in professing their faith.’
+As a result of his direct pioneering work, four mission stations had been set up, and though only small in number, 'the converts showed unusual courage in professing their faith.'
 The resulting church in Bahrain of the National Evangelical Church of Bahrain continues to this day.
 It is impossible to know how many people were affected by the large volume of tracts and scripture that he helped distribute.
 His books continue to make a significant difference today and his quarterly journal remains in publication as a significant scholarly journal.
 Through the work of the Student Volunteer Movement, with which Zwemer was strongly connected, 14,000 young people went out to the mission field.
+The Zwemer Center offers comprehensive courses on Islam, facilitates research, fosters dialogues, offers seminars, conducts training, and provides resources.

 Beliefs

 Theology

 Zwemer's theology, following the Calvinism of his parents, was that he saw the supremacy of God in all things.
 The Bible was programmatic in his faith and his thinking of his ministry, and emanated in his vocabulary.
 He studied Islamic Doctrine of God, initially drawing stark contrasts with the God of the Bible, then nuancing his view over time.
-He praised the all encompassing idea of God in Islam, seeing it as the ‘Calvinism of the Orient,’ and even placed the Bismillah on his study wall in Cairo and on the cover of his journal "The Moslem World".
+He praised the all encompassing idea of God in Islam, seeing it as the 'Calvinism of the Orient,' and even placed the Bismillah on his study wall in Cairo and on the cover of his journal "The Moslem World".
 He saw Islam's grasp of Monotheism as its great strength and yet also its great deficiency.
 For him, without an understanding of the Trinity, God was unknowable and impersonal.
 Hence, he cherished the doctrines of the Incarnation and the Atonement, writing major works on the topics: The Glory of the Manger and, his favorite, The Glory of the Cross.
 Though a stumbling block for Muslims, he saw them as crucial in evangelism.
-Zwemer's God was glorious and all-encompassing: ‘never be satisfied with compromise or concessions’, demanding instead ‘unconditional surrender’.
+Zwemer's God was glorious and all-encompassing: 'never be satisfied with compromise or concessions', demanding instead 'unconditional surrender'.